giry-dev/mangrove-docs/docs/strat-lib/explanations/offer-maker/mangrove-offer.md

 * [Put](../../technical-references/main-hooks.md#managing-takers-payment) is meant as an option for the maker to transfer the given funds from the contract to e.g. the reserve.
 This could be useful if you don't want to leave the funds on the contract.

-* [Get](../../technical-references/main-hooks.md#sourcing-liquidity) is meant as an option for the maker to transfer the funds, promised to taker the, from e.g. the reserve to the MangroveOffer contract.
+* [Get](../../technical-references/main-hooks.md#sourcing-liquidity) is meant as an option for the maker to transfer the funds, promised to taker the, from e.g. the reserve to MangroveOffer contract.
 This could be useful if you don't want to have the promised funds laying on the contract.

 ### Post trade hooks